1935–36 Cupa României

 The 1935–36 Cupa României was the third edition of Romania's most prestigious football cup competition.

 The trophy was obtained by Ripensia Timișoara who defeated Unirea Tricolor București in the final.
 It was the second and last Romanian Cup won by Ripensia Timișoara.

 Format

 The competition is an annual knockout tournament with pairings for each round drawn at random.

 There are no seeds for the draw.
 The draw also determines which teams will play at home.
 Each tie is played as a single leg.

 If a match is drawn after 90 minutes, the game goes in extra time, and if the scored is still tight after 120 minutes, there a replay will be played, usually at the ground of the team who were away for the first game.

 From the first edition, the teams from Divizia A entered in competition in sixteen finals, rule which remained till today.

-The format is almost similar with the oldest recognised football tournament in the world FA Cup.
+The format is quite similar to the oldest recognised football tournament in the world, the FA Cup.